aindrilabasu/aindrilabasu.github.io/README.md

 Worked with an image to text model to understand the principles of text-pre-processing and vocabulary building using a subset of COCO dataset used for image caption generation.
 Used two different text similarity metrics like Bleu Score and Cosine Similarity for evaluation of the model.

+The basic principle of the image-to-text model is as pictured in the diagram below, where an Encoder network encodes the input image as a feature vector by providing the outputs of the last fully-connected layer of a pre-trained CNN (we use ResNet-152).
+This pretrained network has been trained on the complete ImageNet dataset and is thus able to recognise common objects.

+These features are then fed into a Decoder network along with the reference captions.
+As the image feature dimensions are large and sparse, the Decoder network includes a linear layer which downsizes them, followed by a batch normalisation layer to speed up training.
+Those resulting features, as well as the reference text captions, are passed into a recurrent network (we use an RNN).

+The training was made more efficient by decoupling the encoder and decoder networks.
+The first step was to extract the feature representations of the images from the Encoder and save them.
+During training of the Decoder, we only needed to iterate over the image feature data and the reference captions.

 ![Image Caption Generation](/assets/img/encoder_decoder_diagramv2022.png)